AqwamCreates/DataPredict-Neural/docs/API/ConvolutionBlocks/BaseConvolutionBlock.md

 #### Returns:

-* BaseConvolutionBlock: The generated convolution block object.
+* ConvolutionBlock: The generated convolution block object.

 ## Inherited From